Graylog2/graylog-guide-rails/README.md

       config.lograge.formatter = Lograge::Formatters::KeyValue.new
     end

-Your Rails application should now log into Graylog.
-In the next step we'll improve the parsing on the Graylog side.
+Your Rails application should now log into the Graylog input the content pack launched and already apply proper parsing of the message content into fields.

-#### Content pack

 #### Custom events